matsp/material-components-vue/CONTRIBUTING.md

 All components should be placed in the `components` directory.
 Every component has a `README` in it's root directory that documentate the component.
 Component tests should placed in the `__tests__` directory in each component.
 Additionally each component should have a demo in `docs/.vuepress/components` and registered in `docs/.vuepress/README.md`.

+## Upgrading mdc-web

+Please be sure that you switch to the right versioned tag when you want to upgrade to a specific version of mdc-web.

 ## Setup project

 Fork the project on Github and clone your own repository to your machine.